brianchaan/dotfiles/README.md

         - Edit profile picture
     - Finder
         - Open Preferences and delete all tags
-        - Add bookmarks: root, home, Drive, img, pdf, screenshots, Paychecks
+        - Add bookmarks: root, home, Drive, img, pdf, screenshots

 #### Configure Applications

+- Apply any Privacy settings needed for each application
+- Log in to each application as it opens

 1. iTerm2
     - Open iTerm2
-    - Press Cmd+, to open Preferences
+    - Press Cmd + , to open Preferences
     - Go to General tab > Preferences
     - Check box *Load preferences from custom folder or URL*
     - Select ```/Users/brianchaan/Themes```
-    - Completely close (Cmd+q) and re-open iTerm2
+    - Completely close (Cmd + q) and re-open iTerm2
-1. LastPass
-    - Log in to account
-    - Allow in system preferences
 1. Chrome
     - Configure as default browser
     - Log in
     - Enable sync
     - Sign in to LastPass extension
-1. Google Drive
-    - Log in
 1. VSCode
     - Ctrl+Shift+P > Settings Sync: Turn on
 1. Adobe Creative Cloud